GradientDescentAI/AI-system-for-undeciphered-scripts/README.md

-# TINYI LANGUAGE MODEL
+# AI-system-for-undeciphered-scripts

-I am building a specialized Document Intelligence system for ancient/inscription-based symbols.
+Building a specialized Document Intelligence system for ancient/inscription-based symbols.
 The project works on symbol images stored as files (not embedded in CSV).

 Each symbol has multiple visual variants.
 Images are normalized and referenced by path only.

-## I maintain:

 • sign_inventory.csv → one row per image with image path, sign_id, variant_id, normalization info
 • sign_map.csv (or JSON) → maps sign_id to canonical meaning/label and groups variants